fridenmf/SimpleThreadModules/README.md

 ![Pretty image 0](/images/image0.jpg)

-The first bump is a program running the while loop, the second one is the one running with this framework.
+This illustrates two 15 second runs of the program where the first bump is a program running the while loop, the second one is the one running with this framework.
 Even a simple program like this run with close to 100% processor utilization while a "normal" program only utilizes around 50%.

 Now let's make something more fun.
 What if we wanted to add another module between these two?
 Say a module that simply increments an integer before printing it.
 Of course, this is not normally something you want to thread, you would just add 1 before printing it in the printer, but for the sake of this tutorial we do this anyway.